9 of the Most Expensive Wines Ever Sold

 Year Sold: uncertain

-Now dubbed “Shipwreck Champagne” in wine circles, the only place you can buy the 1907 Piper-Heidsieck is at The Ritz-Carlton in Moscow, which scooped up a dozen of these bottles.
+Now dubbed “Shipwreck Champagne” in wine circles, you can only buy the 1907 Piper-Heidsieck at The Ritz-Carlton in Moscow, which scooped up a dozen of these bottles.
 At $275,000—the highest price a bottle of it has sold at auction—the 1907 Piper-Heidsieck is also the world’s priciest bottle of Champagne.
-Learn more about the different types of Champagne and sparkling wine here.
+Learn more about the different types of Champagne and sparkling wine.

 6. 1869 Château Lafite-Rothschild